phalcon-orphanage/docs/en/api/Phalcon_DI_Service.rst

 public *array*  **getParameter** (*int* $position)

-Returns a parameter in an specific position
+Returns a parameter in a specific position